textileio/community/docs/run/Command-Line.md

     * `Mobile` is a JSON object where...
         * `P2PWireLimit` is an integer cutoff/limit for determining how a message will be transmitted to peers.

 The `Cafe` config entry is broken up into two sections, one for controlling how a cafe `Host` behaves, and one for controlling how a `Client` interacts with a host peer.
 Currently, only a `Mobile` client entry is  used.
 Cafes can be controlled to some degree via the Textile `cafes` subcommand (see `textile cafes --help` for details), and via the `config` subcommand (see `textile config --help` for details).
-See also the [[Cafes|Cafes]] wiki page.
+See also the [Cafes](/learn#cafes) wiki page.

 For the `Host` config entries, `Open` is used to control if a Textile node is running in *cafe mode* or not.
 If not, then the `Addresses.CafeAPI` settings are not used, and the node will only operate as a *potential* client node.
 If a node *is* running in *cafe mode*, then the `PublicIP` config entry can be used to specify the public IP address of a cafe node in instances where IPFS' NAT traversal is unable to discover the public IP.
 This may, for example, happen when running a cafe on an Amazon EC2 instance or similar.
 Both of these settings can be modified via the `config` subcommand (e.g., `textile config Cafe.Host.Open true`), though they will require the `daemon` to be restarted before taking effect.